DuneRanger/Large-Number-Library/documentation-dev.md

 # Terminology

-In this text, `word` is to be understood as a 64 bit unsigned integer, which is the standard machine word size for a processor at the time of creation.
+In this text, `word` is to be understood as the size of the integers making up the internal structure of the class.
+For `int128` this will be 64 bits, whereas for `int_limited` it is 32 bits.

 When discussing time or space complexity, $N$ refers to the amount of bits the terms for the operator have (e.g. for `int_limited<bitSize>`: `N == bitSize`).